PLAYG0N/Overwatch-IP-Blocker/README.md

 # Overwatch-IP-Blocker
-With this App you can block IPs you dont want.
+With this App you can block IPs.

 IMPORTANT: If the game tries to connect you to a blocked IP make sure to hit the DISABLE button.
 (If you dont want to lose 50 SR in ranked)